inlab-geo/cofi/doc/index.rst

 Welcome to CoFI's documentation!
 ================================

-The CoFI (Common Framework For Inference) project aims to link geoscience inference problems with the tools for their solution.
+CoFI (Common Framework For Inference) aims to link geoscience inference problems with the tools for their solution.

 .. seealso::